jaihao135/CreateExecutorsFromCSV/README.md

 objects from a CSV list of names — instead of running a manual "create item" plugin by hand once per item.

-Built originally for a dance showcase running 40+ sequences on a physical grandMA2 console, where each number needed its own executor, cue, and timecode object with matching setup/teardown macros.
-Doing that by hand for dozens of items is slow and error-prone; this script does it in one pass from a spreadsheet export.
-The pattern generalizes to anything that maps to "one executor + one timecode object per named item" — recital numbers, scenes, chapters, race legs, segments, whatever your show or event breaks into.
+Built originally for CMU's Kpop Dance Crew and Dancers' Symposium showcases, implemented through Activities Board Tech (AB Tech), where 40+ dances each needed their own executor, cue, and timecode object.
+Doing that by hand for dozens of items is slow and tedious; this script does it in one pass from a spreadsheet export.
+The pattern generalizes to anything that maps to "one executor + one timecode object per named item".
+In practice, this script cut showfile making time in half.

 ## What it does